California

 • Pull comparable sales from the last 90 days in your immediate area

-A home priced 5-10% over market value often ends up selling for less than if it had been priced correctly initially.
-Buyers and their agents know the market, and they skip overpriced listings.
+A home priced 5-10% over market value often ends up selling for less than if it had been priced correctly from the start.

-California's competitive real estate market demands professional presentation.
-You're competing with other listings for buyers' attention and offers.
+California's market demands professional presentation.
+You're competing with other listings for buyers' attention.

 Staging basics:

-• Declutter and depersonalize — buyers need to envision their own life in the space
+• Declutter and depersonalize -- buyers need to see their own life in the space

-• Deep clean everything — spotless homes photograph better and show better
+• Deep clean everything -- spotless homes photograph and show better

-• Maximize curb appeal — first impressions happen before buyers enter the house
+• Maximize curb appeal -- first impressions happen before buyers walk in

-• Preparation (1-3 weeks): Repairs, staging, photography, listing preparation
+• Preparation (1-3 weeks): Repairs, staging, photography, listing prep

 • Marketing (1-4 weeks): Time on market before accepting an offer